professionalzack/rollodexjs/README.md

 - `!faction kill` *faction name* - removes faction from database

 #### Other
-there are and/or will be a couple others !
+There are and/or will be a couple of others!

 ## Issues